-- If the patient can't tell you what they want, a DNAR order can still be made.
-The patient's family can request the order. - If the patient is in long-term care or in the hospital, the DNAR order will be marked in the chart so staff will know the order is in place. - If the patient is not in a hospital (or if care staff does not keep a chart), keep the DNAR order where it can be seen.
+- If the patient can't tell you what they want, the patient's family can request the DNAR order. - If the patient is in long-term care or in the hospital, the DNAR order will be marked in the chart so staff will know the order is in place. - If the patient is not in a hospital (or if care staff does not keep a chart), keep the DNAR order where it can be seen.
 Put a paper DNAR order on a night stand or refrigerator.
 Ask the care team how to get an ID card or bracelet. - Remember that emergency staff is trained to start CPR automatically.
 If 911 is called, have the DNAR order on hand when they arrive.